AnderssonPeter/PowerType/README.md

 This project is far from done but has the aim to provide autocomplete for common cli tools like [git](PowerType/Dictionaries/git.ps1), [npm](PowerType/Dictionaries/npm.ps1), [adb](PowerType/Dictionaries/adb.ps1), docker, dotnet, node and many more while using powershell.

+# Contribute
+If you wish to contribute the following would be greatly appreciated
+* Give this repository a Star
+* Spread the word
+* Create a pull request with a new Dictionary (See [npm](PowerType/Dictionaries/npm.ps1) for a simple example)
+* Sponsor using the button above (Only do this if you can afford to)

 # Acknowledgements
 This is heavily inspired by [Fish shell](https://fishshell.com/) and [fig autocomplete](https://github.com/withfig/autocomplete), some dictionaries are generated from the specifications in [Carapace-bin](https://github.com/rsteube/carapace-bin/) big thanks to [rsteube](https://github.com/rsteube) for his patience and help!